barbieswimcrew/stimulus-components/README.md

 This package contains a list of useful stimulus components that can be conveniently reused in numerous projects.

 ## Components
+- [AjaxModal](src/controllers/ajax-modal) - This component makes it easy to fetch html from any URL to display in a modal window.
 - [AjaxSortable](src/controllers/ajax-sortable) - This component uses "Stimulus Sortable" and sends an ajax request "onUpdate" to save the changed items order.
 - [DirtyForm](src/controllers/dirty-form) - If there is a form on the current page, this component checks if there are unsaved changes and warns the user when leaving the page that the changes will be lost.
 - [ThemeSwitch](src/controllers/theme-switch) - Provides a function to switch the theme between "light" and "dark" and stores the selected configuration in the localStorage.